 Three |

-The table below shows the average cost per foot to paint a home based on the type of siding it has.
+The table below shows the average cost per foot to paint a home based on its siding type.

 ---|---|

-Of course, the exterior of a home is more than just walls.
-Even if the outside walls still look good, you can refresh the curb appeal of your home by painting trim, shutters, and exterior doors.
+The exterior of a home is more than just walls.
+Even if the outside walls still look good, you can refresh your home’s curb appeal by painting trim, soffits, and exterior doors.
 Some professional painters will charge by square or linear foot for these features, and others may offer per-project painting prices.

 The table below shows the average cost to paint specific parts of your house.